Development & Policy

 The Strategic Shift: From Sanctuary to Stewardship

-The proposal by developer Crosland Southeast represents a growing trend in the Charlotte market: the conversion of underutilized religious assets into high-density residential communities.
+The proposal by developer Crosland Southeast represents a growing trend in the Charlotte market: the redevelopment of excess land on religious properties into high-density residential communities—while the churches themselves remain.
 For Citadel Cofield clients, this case serves as a masterclass in "Highest and Best Use" analysis.
 As Charlotte continues to grow, the conversation often shifts to "density," but for residents near Wilora Lake and Sharon Amity, density isn't just a buzzword—it's a physical change to the neighborhood.
-Rezoning Petition 2025-126 represents a unique partnership between the Charlotte Calvary Church of the Nazarene and Crosland Southeast.
+Rezoning Petition 2025-126 represents a unique partnership between the Calvary Church of the Nazarene and Crosland Southeast.

 The Vision: Senior Living & "Missing Middle" Housing

 The primary goal of this development is to address the critical shortage of affordable options for East Charlotte seniors.
-By utilizing 6.6 acres of underused church land, the project introduces a "Missing Middle" model—housing that bridges the gap between single-family homes and high-density apartments:
+By utilizing 6.72 acres of excess undeveloped land on the Calvary Church of the Nazarene property, the project introduces a "Missing Middle" model—housing that bridges the gap between single-family homes and high-density apartments:

 • 125 Senior Apartments: Specifically reserved for those earning up to 80% of the Area Median Income (AMI).

-• 11 Market-Rate Townhomes: Designed to add inventory while maintaining scale appropriate to the corridor.
-The unit count is officially locked at 125 senior and 11 townhomes.
+• Up to 11 For-Sale Attached Dwelling Units: These may include a combination of duplexes, triplexes, and quadraplexes—designed to add inventory while maintaining scale appropriate to the corridor.
+The total unit count is capped at 136 (125 senior + 11 attached).

 • Long-Term Affordability: The affordability covenant is officially mandated for a minimum of 99 years.